 No. 3: Gargle

-Gargling can moisten a sore throat and bring temporary relief.
+Gargling can moisten a sore throat and reduce inflammation.
 Try a teaspoon of salt dissolved in warm water, four times daily.
 To reduce the tickle in your throat, try an astringent gargle -- such as tea that contains tannin -- to tighten the membranes.
-Or use a thick, viscous gargle made with honey or a mixture of honey and apple cider vinegar, a popular folk remedy.
-Steep one tablespoon of raspberry leaves or lemon juice in two cups of hot water and mix in one teaspoon of honey.
+Or, steep one tablespoon of lemon juice in two cups of hot water and mix in one teaspoon of honey.
 Let the mixture cool to room temperature before gargling.
-Honey should never be given to children less than 1 year old.
+Honey should never be given to children under age 1.

 No. 4: Drink Hot Liquids

-Hot liquids relieve nasal congestion, help prevent dehydration, and soothe the uncomfortably inflamed membranes that line your nose and throat.
+Warm liquids help relieve nasal congestion, help prevent dehydration, and some tea leaves, like chamomile, help soothe the uncomfortably inflamed membranes that line your nose and throat.
+You could also add some honey which soothes the airways and has both antiviral and antibacterial properties.

 Steamy showers moisturize your nasal passages and relax you.
 If you're dizzy from the flu, run a steamy shower while you sit on a chair nearby and take a sponge bath.

 Either temperature may help you feel more comfortable.
 You can buy reusable hot or cold packs at a drugstore.
 Or make your own.
-Take a damp washcloth and heat it for 55 seconds in a microwave (test the temperature first to make sure it's not scalding).
+Take a damp washcloth and heat it for 20 seconds at a time in a microwave (test the temperature first to make sure it's not too hot).
 Or take a small bag of frozen peas to use as a cold pack.

 This will help with the drainage of nasal passages.
 If the angle is too awkward, try placing the pillows between the mattress and the box springs to create a more gradual slope.

 There's no point adding stress to your already stressed-out upper respiratory system, and that's what the change in air pressure will do.
 Flying with cold or flu congestion can hurt your eardrums as a result of pressure changes during takeoff and landing.
-If you must fly, use a decongestant and carry a nasal spray with you to use just before takeoff and landing.
+If you must fly, ask your doctor about using adecongestant and carry a nasal spray with you to use just before takeoff and landing.
 Chewing gum and swallowing frequently can also help relieve pressure.

 Remember, serious conditions can masquerade as the common cold and a mild infection can evolve into something more serious.
-If you have severe symptoms or are feeling sicker with each passing day, see a doctor.
+If you have severe symptoms or are feeling sicker with each passing day or must travel, see a doctor.